iamS3an/ATI_FGSM/README.md

 ### 3. Adversarial Sample Detection:

-Execute `adv_det_seq.py` to read the original and generated adversarial samples.
+Execute `adv_det_seq.py` to load the original and generated adversarial samples.

 It will perform training and detection.